There is no one who can replace Dhoni till 2019 WC: Sehwag

 "May be they are focussing on winning the Test series in England next year and if that's the case, then so be it."

-Asked about the upcoming limited overs series against Australia, Sehwag said that it will be a tough one considering quality of the opposition.quality of the opposition.
+Asked about the upcoming limited overs series against Australia, Sehwag said that it will be a tough one considering quality of the opposition.

 "Australia always gives a tough fight and that's why every player wants to perform against Australia.
 When you perform against Australia, England and South Africa, you automatically earn more respect.
 I expect players to be charged up," he signed off